AnAssembledNetwork/project-3-mind-reader-midoriknecht/README.md

 # Guessing Game
 The program generates a random 4-digit number but does not tell the user.
 It allows the user to continue guessing until they get it correct.
+After the game is finishesd, the user is asked whether or not they want to play again, and if yes, the game starts over with a new number.

 ## Input
 The only input this program requires are the users guesses for the 4-digit number and whether or not the user wants to continue playing after the game is finished running.